Ubumi focuses health for all prisoners and particularly vulnerable groups

 Ubumi is committed to researching the area and making concrete recommendations and interventions.

-In 2019, we commence a project on capacity building work with both staff and inmates, including training health staff on basic knowledge and skills to identify and treat mentally ill.
+In 2019-2020 we have implemented a project on capacity building work with both staff and inmates, including training health staff on basic knowledge and skills to identify and treat mentally ill.
 Our inmate volunteers, who care for the ill, will equally receice a training.
 The focus of this training will be basic knowledge and psychosocial support for for the mentally ill and the vulnerable, including the seriously ill.

 We also provide nutritional support to Chainama East, which holds a number of inmates deemed mentally ill.
 Here we provide supplements for the seriously ill, as well as hygiene materials.
 We also have a vegetable garden.